brunoalves9698/Brunogram/README.md

 ## Functionalities

-- Hybrid application that can run directly on the web as a PWA or distributor in the Play Store and Apple Store application stores.
+- Hybrid application that can run directly on the web as a PWA or distributor in the Play Store and Apple Store.

 - Account
   - Registration and login with email and password.